natescherer/OktaWorkflow-DeactivatedUserCleanup/README.md

 # Okta Workflow: Deactivated User Cleanup

-An Okta Workflow to clean up deactivated users 7 days after they were deactivated.
+An Okta Workflow to delete deactivated users 7 days after they were deactivated.

 This project is unofficial and is neither developed nor supported by Okta.